dimonkoval/epm_task_4_stream/README.md

   The methods may be using in other methods

 ### Details
+* Each method `Find`, `Sort` should by implemented with the help of Stream API.
 * Domain model classes must have the following:
     * A default constructor
     * A constructor that takes values to initialize all fields as parameters
     * Getters and setters for all fields
     * The `equals()`, `hashCode()`, and `toString()` methods